 Check here to find more information on itBit’s OTC trading.

-itBit has a surprisingly simple fee structure for a large, institution-oriented exchange.
+itBit exchange has a surprisingly simple fee structure for a large, institution-oriented exchange.

 US dollar withdrawal via ACH is free up to $3000 for US citizens.
-Over $3000 the fee of $20 is applied.
-International Wire Transfer fee is $40, and SWIFT transfers are also charged $40 plus intermediary charges paid to the third party.
+For over $3000 the fee of $20 is applied.
+The International Wire Transfer fee is $40, and SWIFT transfers are also charged $40 plus intermediary charges paid to the third party.

-When it comes to deposits, SWIFT deposit fee is $40 + agent fees.
-USD Wire Transfer have a fee of $10 from the US and $40 from other countries.
+When it comes to deposits, the SWIFT deposit fee is $40 + agent fees.
+USD Wire Transfer has a fee of $10 from the US and $40 from other countries.

 The following fees apply for EUR deposits with SEPA Transfer: